 How can I best benefit from the Facebook group community?

 First, introduce yourself and let the community know where you're at on your giftedness (discovery) journey, what kind of connection you're hoping to find, what kind of support you'd like to get and give, and any other special requests you might have.
-Then, join in our other members' discussions, learn about them, and actively reach out to connect to those whom you feel you'd like to get to know.
+Then, join in our other members' discussions, learn about them, and actively reach out to connect to members you feel you'd like to get to know better.